FedeDP/libmodule/README.md

 Please note that in order to test examples, there is no need to install the library.

 For Archlinux users, a PKGBUILD can be found in [Extra/Arch](https://github.com/FedeDP/libmodule/tree/master/Extra/Arch) folder.

-## What is a module, anyway?

-Unsurprisingly, module is the core concept of libmodule architecture.
-It can be somewhat seen as a class, and shares lots of concepts with an Actor.
-It helps you to write standard and clean projects with small units, so called modules, whose job should be self-contained.
-In fact, as you may have noticed, libmodule API does not provide any kind of messaging mechanism between modules.
-This is a design choice that strongly differentiates libmodule from an actor library.
-You may notice that recv method takes a message_t as parameter, that has "message" and "sender" fields.
-These fields are unused right now, but they can be used to build a module's messaging system (with PubSub mechanism too) in the future, if any interest rises.